-NOW, THEREFORE, BE IT RESOLVED by the City Council of the City of White Bear Lake, Minnesota that:
+NOW, THEREFORE, BE IT RESOLVED by the City Council of the City of White Bear Lake, Minnesota that the proposed improvements be referred to the City Engineer for study.

-The proposed improvements be referred to the City Engineer for study and that he is instructed to report to the City Council with all convenient speed advising the Council in a preliminary way as to whether the proposed improvements are feasible and as to whether they should best be made as proposed or in connection with some other improvements, and the estimated cost of the improvements as recommended.
+BE IT FURTHER RESOLVED, that the City Engineer is hereby instructed to report to the City Council with all convenient speed advising the Council in a preliminary way as to whether the proposed improvements are necessary, cost-effective, and feasible; whether it should best be made as proposed or in connection with some other improvement; the estimated cost of the improvements as recommended; and a description of the methodology used to calculate individual assessments for affected parcels.

-The foregoing resolution offered by Councilmember Walsh and

-supported by Councilmember Biehn, was declared carried on the following vote:
+The foregoing resolution, offered by Councilmember Walsh and supported by Councilmember Hughes, was declared carried on the following vote: